Medical SEO: Improve Your Healthcare Website’s Rankings

 If you’re wondering how this concept ties directly into medical SEO, here is a quote from Google’s Search Quality Evaluation Guidelines:

-“High E-A-T medical advice should be written or produced by people or organizations with appropriate medical expertise or accreditation.
-High E-A-T medical advice or information should be written or produced in a professional style and should be edited, reviewed, and updated on a regular basis.”
+“High E-E-A-T medical advice should be written or produced by people or organizations with appropriate medical expertise or accreditation.
+High E-E-A-T medical advice or information should be written or produced in a professional style and should be edited, reviewed, and updated on a regular basis.”

 It isn’t always easy to ascertain what specific topics in the healthcare niche fall under YMYL, but it is best to play it safe when writing content that could affect a person’s long-term wellbeing.